Should I turn my fish tank light off at night? This is a popular question asked by many aquarists. There is a controversy about this topic.

 One of the reasons you should turn the light off at night in the fish tank is to give fish ample time to sleep.
 But do fish really sleep?
 Yes, fish sleep.
 Like humans, fish usually sleep at night but don’t close their eyes because they don’t have eyelids.

 Therefore it is difficult to know whether they are sleeping or not because their eyes never close.
-Fish can seep both during the day and night, but they mostly sleep during the night when it dark and quiet.
+Fish can seep both during the day and night, but they mostly sleep during the night when it is dark and quiet.
 When they are asleep, their body movement is slow.
 Most fish also like hiding when taking a nap.

 Are Colored Lights Bad For Fish?